flipzoom/PageHitCounter/README.md

 - Filtering of IPs and bots possible
 - Works with all admin themes
 - When the module is uninstalled, the counter data is preserved
+- Counter database is created as write-optimized InnoDB
 - No dependencies on Librarys, pure VanillaJS

 ### Cons